raphaelsalak/SteveHarvey-game/README.md

 3. Copy the Game.java, Gameobject.java, HarveyFace.jpg, and Dumbbell-Nebula.jpg into your package.

-4. To copy, click download
+4. To copy the .jpg files, click on it, then click save image as.
+Drag the images to the application package.
+Make sure it retains the same name as their original respective filename.

-4. Before you run, make sure eclipse run configuration is compatible with javafx.
+5. Before you run, make sure eclipse run configuration is compatible with javafx.

-5. Click run and have fun!
+6. Click run and have fun!